Chxrls/SimAct/README.md

+# Technical Debt Management Activity

+## Overview

+This project is a Salary Deduction Calculator that computes various deductions from an employee's salary, such as SSS, PhilHealth, Pag-IBIG, and income tax.
+The refactored version improves code readability, modularity, and maintainability while addressing technical debt issues.

+## Refactoring Changes

+### As for our role the Refactoring Specialists(Antinero,Tarre) we focused on improving code readability through better naming conventions and formatting.
+The key refactoring improvements include:

+1. Renamed functions and variables to be more descriptive and consistent.

+2. Ensured that each calculation was handled in separate, reusable functions.

+3. Constants were defined for better maintainability.

+4. Implemented input validation to handle invalid salary inputs.

+5. Improved print statements for better readability.

+## Technical Debt Identified

+### Before refactoring, the code had the following issues:

+1. Some function names were unclear or inconsistent.

+2. Some calculations were embedded directly in the main logic instead of separate functions.

+3. Deduction amounts and tax rates were hardcoded, making updates difficult.

+4. The program did not properly handle invalid user inputs.

+5. Certain calculations lacked proper reuse, making the code less efficient.

+## Challenges Faced & Solutions

+Implemented a while loop with try-except to ensure only valid numerical input is accepted.

+Maintained clarity in function naming while keeping computations simple.

+Used Python's built-in string formatting for a clean and professional display of salary details.

 The code consists of the procedural program to solve salary deductions without using object-oriented programming (OOP) concepts like classes or objects. #cagampang & colegado

 1. Technical Debt Identified